- Study with Us

 Personal Bond Fees

-Malaysian Immigration requires Penang Medical College to sign a Personal Bond on behalf of the student, binding the College for the said sum.
-In order to comply with this requirement, students are required to lodge with the College the said sum for the purpose of the personal bond.
+Malaysian Immigration requires the University to sign a Personal Bond on behalf of the student, binding RUMC for the said sum.
+In order to comply with this requirement, students are required to lodge with the University the said sum for the purpose of the personal bond.
 The bond money will be returned to the student after completion of or upon withdrawal from his / her programme of study, on condition that there is no violation of any provisions of the Immigration Ordinance 1959 (F.M.
 12 of 1969 (and Immigration Regulations, 1963 – F.L.N 228 / 63).